Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. A mediator appointed by the Committee may be a Member or former Member of the Association but in any case must not be a person who—

-   1. has a personal interest in the dispute; or
+   a) has a personal interest in the dispute; or

    2. is biassed in favour of or against any party.